Group & Me

 Me

 facebook_1487532414814I grew up in South Wales, and then started my scientific career with a BSc in Chemical Physics (1992) followed by a PhD (1995) at the University of Sheffield (in the north of England).
 The PhD was with George Jackson (who is now at Imperial), and was mainly on calculations of liquid phase diagrams.
 From 1995 to 1997 I was a postdoc at AMOLF, a research institute in Amsterdam.
-I worked with Bela Mulder and Daan Frenkel (who is now at Cambridge).
-Then I spent one year in the sun at UCLA in Los Angeles, working for Bill Gelbart and Jim Heath (now at Caltech).
+I worked with Bela Mulder (now emeritus) and Daan Frenkel (who is now emeritus at Cambridge).
+Then I spent one year in the sun at UCLA in Los Angeles, working for Bill Gelbart and Jim Heath (now at heading up a systems biology institute).
 This was on modelling the self-assembly of Jim’s metal nanoparticles at the water/air interface.

-I was appointed here as Lecturer here in 1998, and I have been here ever since, although I am now a Reader, and so get paid a little more and have to go to more meetings.
+I was appointed here as Lecturer here in 1998, and I have been here ever since, although I am now an Associate Professor (previously known as Reader), and so get paid a little more and have to go to more meetings.
 Over my years at Surrey my research has included work on crystallisation, i.e., how crystals nucleate and grow, and I also work on modelling the complex non-equilibrium processes that occur during paint drying and rubber-glove manufacture.
-Recent work has been mainly on understanding masks/face-coverings work, i.e., filter our potentially-virus-containing-particles from the air.
+Recently I have worked a fair bit on COVID transmission, which is across the air.

 I have also worked on a number of areas of biological physics.
 These have including the evolution of protein interactions, cell signalling, and studies of phase separation in living cells.